dragonfly-science/dragonfly-website/content/news/2012-06-13-mapping-paua.md

 ---
-title: Mapping paua catch with GPS
+title: Mapping pāua catch with GPS
 ---

 The Paua Industry Council (PIC) has been developing data logging